bttger/markdown-flashcards/README.md

 		learning session.
 Cards where the due date was missed will be added anyway.
 Defaults to 0.

 	-w, --wrap-lines <line_length>
 		Wrap lines to a maximum length.
 Only breaks lines at whitespaces.
-Disabled by default.
+Defaults to terminal width.
 ```

 Usually, my default command that I run is `mdfc -o -w 80 ./flashcards.md`.
 This shows the category of each flashcard and wraps lines at 80 characters.